hampusborgos/react-html-id/README.md

 If you put two instances of `BadComponent` in your React application, they will both share the same IDs!
 This package ensures you will get unique IDs per instance of every component.

+### Does this work with server side rendering?

+If you render your UI on the server in it's own process per request, you do not need to anything extra, because the result of rendering will be identical across the server and the client.

+However, if you render multiple different React components on the server using `renderToString`, you need to reset the unique ID counter between each request to result in the same IDs being generated for the client, you do this using the `resetUniqueIds()` API.

+This only works on first-site load.
+If you request dynamic DOM from the server that is placed on the page and then mounted, this library will be insufficient to solve your problem.
+There is no simple way of guaranteeing that the ID counter is consistent between the server and the client.

 ## API